jitterdev/kitsune/README.md

 kitsune

-= every new moon, if you meet the requirements for your next tail, you will gain a tail = this only works in the overworld, because… the end and nether don’t have a moon = you can only gain 1 tail every new moon
+= every new moon, if you meet the requirements for your next tail, you will gain a

+= this only works in the overworld, because… the end and nether don’t have a moon

+= you can only gain 1 tail every new moon

 = you can have a max of 9 tails

 = the thresholds for these tails increment by 10 levels for each tail, starting at 20 (2nd tail takes 20, 3rd takes 30, etcetera)

 = so getting your 2nd tail consumes 20 levels worth of xp, the 3rd tail consumes 30 levels, and so on.

 = you cannot gain your 8th and 9th tail until you have killed the wither and ender dragon respectively